Department of Life Sciences

 Relevant Publications:

-1. Huda, N. u., Tanvir, R., Badar, J., Ali, I. and Rehman, Y. 2022.
-Arsenic-Resistant Plant Growth Promoting Pseudoxanthomonasmexicana S254 and Stenotrophomonasmaltophilia S255 Isolated from Agriculture Soil Contaminated by Industrial Effluent.
+2. Huda, N. u., Tanvir, R., Badar, J., Ali, I., and Rehman, Y. 2022.
+Arsenic-Resistant Plant Growth Promoting Pseudoxanthomonas mexicana S254 and Stenotrophomonas maltophilia S255 Isolated from Agriculture Soil Contaminated by Industrial Effluent.
 Sustainability, 14:10697.

-2. Raja Tahir Mahmood, Muhammad JavaidAsad, Muhammad Asgher, Muhammad Gulfraz and Tariq Mukhtar, Muhammad Akram.
+3. Raja Tahir Mahmood, Muhammad JavaidAsad, Muhammad Asgher, Muhammad Gulfraz, and Tariq Mukhtar, Muhammad Akram.
 2015.
 Study of Disperse Dyes Biodegradation and Lignolytic Enzymes Production Potential of Indigenous Coniophoraputeana IBL-01, a Brown Rot Fungi.
 Advance Environmental Biology, 9(11): 139-150.

-3. Fatima, Kaneez, Asma Imran, Imran Amin, Qaiser M. Khan, and Muhammad Afzal.
-"Successful phytoremediation of crude-oil contaminated soil at an oil exploration and production company by plants-bacterial synergism."
-International journal of phytoremediation 20, no. 7 (2018): 675-681.
+4. Fatima, Kaneez, Asma Imran, Imran Amin, Qaiser M. Khan, and Muhammad Afzal.
+"Successful phytoremediation of crude-oil contaminated soil at an oil exploration and production company by plant-bacterial synergism."
+International Journal of Phytoremediation 20, no. 7 (2018): 675-681.

-5. Mohsin, Hareem, Azka Asif, and Yasir Rehman.
+6. Mohsin, Hareem, Azka Asif, and Yasir Rehman.
 "Anoxic growth optimization for metal respiration and photobiological hydrogen production by arsenic-resistant Rhodopseudomonas and Rhodobacter species."
-Journal of basic microbiology 59, no. 12 (2019): 1208-1216.
+Journal of Basic Microbiology 59, no. 12 (2019): 1208-1216.

 © Copyright UMT, 2015.
 All Rights reserved.